 Everyone that offers Regenerative medicine claims that their treatment is better than everyone else’s.
 Sadly, slick marketing doesn’t usually translate into better results for patients.
 Regenerative medicine is not a one-size-fits-all proposition.
 What separates great providers from everyone else is their ability to choose from the widest range of treatment options and customize a plan that works for your specific condition.

-At ReNew Medical Center, we strive to be the best team in helping you get true relief from pain.
+At ReNew Medical Center in Glendale, AZ, we strive to be the best team in helping you get true relief from pain.
 To accomplish this mission, we offer a very wide range of options for treating degeneration (see below).
 We subscribe to the true-but-unpopular philosophy that there is no one magical cure.
 Every person heals differently.
 Different conditions have different needs.
 When you visit us at ReNew Medical Center, we first work with you to gain an in-depth understanding of your condition before making any recommendations.
 To learn more, watch this video:

 How long does regenerative medicine take to work?

 Because you are kickstarting your body into making new tissues, it does take some time for your regenerative medicine treatment to start working.
 Some patients report a dramatic reduction in their pain levels in as little as two months, while others experience improvement within a few weeks.
 It just depends on how quickly your body responds to the treatment.